top of page

 That was new.

 My first interview confirmed it.
 No scripts.
 No posturing.
 No trick questions designed to catch me slipping.
-They weren’t naive, but they weren’t adversarial either.
-They asked pointed questions.
-They let me ask the ones you’re usually told not to ask.
-And they answered honestly.
+They asked pointed questions and let me ask the ones you're usually told not to ask, and they answered honestly.

 I felt confidence come back online.